 You usually need several visits to the dentists to get a dental bridge and the procedure is performed under local anesthetic.
 During the first visit, your dentist will prepare your teeth by contouring the teeth to allow room for a crown and will make an impression that serves as a model to make the bridge.
 The bridge is made in a dental lab and you will have to wear a temporary bridge to protect the open teeth and gums while the actual bridge is being created.
 When the actual bridge is ready, the temporary bridge is removed and the new bridge is adjusted to achieve the best possible fit, then your dentist will cement the bridge into place.

 You may experience minor pain and swelling, but these will subside within a few days.
 It may take seven to 10 days until you can get back to your normal diet.
+During this time, it's essential to follow all post-procedure advice, such as maintaining oral hygiene, avoiding certain foods, and scheduling follow-up appointments for check-ups and possible adjustments.
 However, you can go back to work and continue with all other activities the day after the procedure.

 Effective aftercare is crucial to the success and longevity of your Dental Bridge.
 Proper dental hygiene routines should be diligently maintained, such as regular brushing, flossing, and usage of an antimicrobial mouthwash.
 Ensure you brush your teeth twice a day, floss once a day, use an antiseptic mouthwash, visit your dentist regularly, and eat a diet high in vegetables and fruits.
 Regular check-ups are also essential to monitor the bridge and underlying oral health.
 Furthermore, lifestyle choices like cessation of smoking and maintaining a balanced diet can also greatly contribute to the upkeep of your dental bridge.